-Assessing Mission, Vision, Core Values, and Strategic Goals
+Assessing Mission, Vision, and Core Values

-Institutional assessment at Bowie State University is defined, developed, and deployed through the Strategic Plan.
-Supporting divisional plans further identify action steps that are aligned with overall Strategic Plan goals.
-Numerous external and internal assessments are used to document the University's progress and continuous improvements in meeting its mission, vision, and core values and strategic goals.
+Institutional assessment at Bowie State University is defined, developed and deployed through the Strategic Plan.
+Supporting plans, such as the Academic Plan, Enrollment Management Plan, and the Closing the Achievement Gap Plan further identify action steps that are aligned with overall Strategic Plan goals.
+Numerous external and internal assessments are used to document the University's progress and continuous improvements in meeting its mission, vision and core values.